voidquark/podman_play/README.md

 - **🔄 Idempotent deployment**: Role embraces idempotent deployment, ensuring that the state of your deployment always matches your desired inventory.
 - **🧩 Flexible Configuration**: Easily customize deployment configuration to match your specific requirements.

-Explore the simplicity of deploying popular applications such as [Dashy](https://dashy.to/), [Nextcloud](https://nextcloud.com/), and [Hashi Vault](https://www.vaultproject.io/) with this role in the upcoming blog post.
-Stay tuned for more information – coming soon! 📢
+Explore the simplicity of deploying popular applications such as [Dashy](https://dashy.to/), [Nextcloud](https://nextcloud.com/), and [Hashi Vault](https://www.vaultproject.io/) with this role [in the blog post](https://voidquark.com/blog/podman-play-to-deploy-any-app) 📢

 ## Table of Content